lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 Why should use `Link` instead of the native `a` tag?
 React Router's `Link` component wraps the native `a` tag you are familiar with, but prevents its default behavior (navigating to the specified path and causing a page reload – the very thing we are trying to avoid with front-end routing).

-In addition to providing the `Link` component, React Router provides `NavLink` – a special type of link that displays differently depending on whether or not the current URL path matches the `NavLink`'s `to` prop.
+In addition to providing the `Link` component, React Router provides [`NavLink`](https://reactrouter.com/web/api/NavLink) – a special type of link that displays differently depending on whether or not the current URL path matches the `NavLink`'s `to` prop.
 These can be quite useful for building navigation menus, as they differentiate between active and inactive content, enabling a user to quickly see which content they are viewing.

 ### Instructions:

 1. We've expanded new news app to include several additional routes and components.
-First, navigate to **Article.js**, import the `Link` component from `react-router-dom`, and render a `Link` component with the path `'authors/' + authorName`.
+First, navigate to **Article.js** and wrap the author's name with a `Link` component with the path `'authors/' + authorName`.

-Hint: _TO DO_

-2. Next, navigate to **Sidebar.js**, import `NavLink` from RR and render a `NavLink` component for each of the following paths: `'/articles'`, `'/topics'`, and `'/about'`.

-Hint: _TO DO_
+Hint: You will have to import the `Link` component from `react-router-dom`.

 ## Exercise 7: _Dynamic routes_